droveda/oauth2-openidconnect-course/NOTES04.md

 ![Hybrid Encryption](/images/jwt.png)

 ### JWKS Endpoint
-**Json Web Key Set** endpoint **JWKS** comes into the picture, because every Authorization server has an endpoint which tells us that are all the keys which are used for signing the access tokens.
+**Json Web Key Set** endpoint **JWKS** comes into the picture, because every Authorization server has an endpoint which tells us where are all the keys which are used for signing the access tokens.
 So how do I find out where this endpoint is?
 Again we go back to the openid configuration

-The site followed field 'iss' in payload to get the Discovery EP.
+The site followed the field 'iss' in payload to get the Discovery EP.
 Applications should not do this.

 JWK -> Json Web Key